pgonzalezesp/pgonzalezesp.github.io/congress.md

 ---

 ## National
- * XIV Postgraduate week Congress.
+ * XIV Postgraduate Congress.
 La Paz B.C.S, México.
 2015.
 “Sexual dimorphism at corallite level of the scleractinian coral Porites panamensis in the Gulf of California”.

 ## International
  * XIII Latin American Congress of marine sciences COLACMAR-CUBA Habana, Cuba.
 2009.
 “Cold coral bleaching in the south-west of Gulf of California, México”